Note:

 We recognise the societal and reputational damage caused by bribery and corruption, and the consequences to individuals and organisations that fail to prevent bribery.
 Tax evasion is damaging to the government, businesses and societies where it occurs.

-We have no tolerance for bribery and corruption by our customers, and associated persons (inc. employees and third parties), and no tolerance for our associated persons (inc. employees and third parties) facilitating or appearing to facilitate tax evasion.
-We are committed to acting professionally, fairly and with integrity in all our business dealings and relationships.
-A whistleblowing process (also known as “Speak Up”) is available to employees and associated persons, to report known or suspected misconduct, and to be able to do so anonymously.
+We have no appetite for bribery and corruption by our customers, and associated persons (including employees and third parties), and no appetite for our associated persons (including employees and third parties) facilitating or appearing to facilitate tax evasion.
+A whistleblowing process (also known as “Speak Up”) is available to employees, contractors and associated persons, to report known or suspected misconduct, and to be able to do so anonymously.
 Potential acts of bribery, corruption or the facilitation of tax evasion are subject to investigation and we’ll co-operate fully with regulators and law enforcement.